 Saturday: Evening arrival in Minnesota

-- CWF Application support form (PDF) - Requires signatures from parent, youth delegate and program coordinator.
+- CWF Application support form (available on this website on January 20) - Requires signatures from parent, youth delegate and program coordinator.

 Additional application requirements and comments

 Participants are accepted on a first-come, first-served basis, meeting all down-payment and application instructions as indicated on this website and on the application form.
 No exceptions.
 Open spaces generally fill up very quickly.

 - Required completion of webinar evaluation

 July 1, 2017

 The approximate cost is $1400; $700 is due with application.
 Balance is due by March 28, 2017.

 - Cost will cover program registration ($816 includes housing and some meals); charter bus transportation to and from Washington, D.C., and full week of travel around Washington, D.C.; fees to Holocaust museum; special evening event with Minnesota delegation; shirt, program and chaperone support.
 Delegates will have additional responsibility of approximately six meals.